“Who was the first to find the body?” Kai asked, studying the crime scene at the same time.

 “This one would make more sense if no one heard anything,” Kai remarked as he stepped into the room, careful as not to step on any possible evidence.

 “Nic.”
-The other guy said into his cell phone.
+The other person said into his cell phone.
 Yes, he had received another call.
 “Yeah, I’ll be there.”

 “Don’t tell me a third one tonight,” Kai said when Nic was finished with his conversation.

 “Robbery,” Nic replied.
-“We’re the nearest so…” He scanned his surrounding once.
+“We’re the nearest so…” He scanned his surroundings once.
 “You want to continue with this or the robbery?”

 “You go ahead,” Kai returned, his attention still on the scene.